Youth Korean Language Classes 청소년반

 Students will be able to form longer sentences with 500 newly acquired words as they learn more complicated particles, tenses, ending forms and joining clauses.
 Students will be able to express personal experiences and plans on topics such as the seasons and traveling.
 Teacher will used comprehension checks to ensure constant understanding.
 Students will be able to increase their Korean language proficiency, critical thinking and problem solving skills.

-In addition to learning the language, it is our goal that students develop a sense of pride and appreciation of their Korean heritage.
+In addition to learning the language, they will learn about aspects of Korean culture and history through activity based learning.
+It is our goal that students develop a sense of pride and appreciation of their Korean heritage.

 Classes will take place at the Korean American Center